 Group Replication includes a failure detection mechanism that is able to find and report which servers are silent and as such assumed to be dead.
 At a high level, the failure detector is a distributed service that provides information about which servers may be dead (suspicions).
 Suspicions are triggered when servers go mute.
 When server A does not receive messages from server B during a given period, a timeout occurs and a suspicion is raised.
 Later if the group agrees that the suspicions are probably true, then the group decides that a given server has indeed failed.
-This means that the remaining members in the group take a coordinated decision to exclude a given member.
+This means that the remaining members in the group take a coordinated decision to expel a given member.

 If a server gets isolated from the rest of the group, then it suspects that all others have failed.
 Being unable to secure agreement with the group (as it cannot secure a quorum), its suspicion does not have consequences.
 When a server is isolated from the group in this way, it is unable to execute any local transactions.